 If this examination pathway is of interest to you and of value to your future career in Critical Care Medicine, then it is important to complete a specific Clinical Fellowship Program that will meet College requirements.
 This will need to be confirmed with the Program Director’s office before commencement.

-All fellows are enrolled as full-time postgraduate students; the program is affiliated with the University of Toronto, Temerty Faculty of Medicine, and upon successful completion, our fellows are awarded certificates from both the University and the Department.
+All fellows are enrolled as full-time postgraduate students; the program is affiliated with the University of Toronto, Temerty Faculty of Medicine, and upon successful completion, our fellows are awarded certificates from both the University and the Interdepartmental Division of Critical Care Medicine.
 Fellows are actively encouraged to pursue higher qualifications and many choose to sit the American Board of Internal Medicine Critical Care and the European Diploma of Intensive Care examinations.

 The well-structured and comprehensive teaching provided through our program has proved invaluable to those preparing for examinations.
-Protected time for research and the pursuit of academic goals is essential and comprises not less than a quarter of the fellowship time.
-This is in addition to the following academic schedule:
+Protected time for research and the pursuit of academic goals is available, and the clinical fellows will participate in and present at aspects of the following academic schedule:

 - Daily, critical care teaching delivered by attending staff at each hospital site

-- Weekly, academic ½ day Critical Care City-‐Wide Fellows Rounds delivered by attending staff
+- Weekly, Academic ½ Day Critical Care City-‐Wide Fellows Rounds delivered by attending staff from Critical Care and associated specialties

 - Weekly, site-specific Hospital Grand Rounds